Bloodyboneye/DotNetDataCollectorEx/LUA_API.md

 ### `FlushDACCache()`
 **Description**

-Flushes the DAC Cache - Might want to call this if new objects have been allocated and you want to search for them.
+Flushes the DAC Cache - Might want to call this if new objects have been allocated or new methods jitted.
+You might also want to call this if you can't find a method that you now/think should have been compiled

 **Parameters:**
 - None